I'll bet you people watching on a ditto camera panicked.

 What do you say to those people?

-If you had no losses in five years from the terrorist attacks, it only means that you are tremendously successful against in this struggle against this enemy.
+If you had no losses in five years from the terrorist attacks, it only means that you are tremendously successful in this struggle against this enemy.

-That you, your government, your army, your intelligence are tremendously unbelievably successful.
+That you, your government, your army, your intelligence are tremendously, unbelievably successful.

 And you have to keep this success.

-You have to strangle this uh success.
+You have to strengthen this success.

-You have to cherish every day when there were no losses, but you also have to be ready.
+You have to cherish every day when there were no losses, but you also have to be ready that the struggle is not yet finished yet.

 It continues.